nkrishang/zk-range-proof/README.md

 - `prover.py` and `verifier.py`: Prover and Verifier class implementations
 - `utils.py`: Helper functions for elliptic curve operations, vector arithmetic and such.

+This repo is based on learnings from the free-to-read [Rareskills ZK Book (Bulletproofs)](https://www.rareskills.io/zk-book).

 ## Prerequisites

 - Python 3.8 or higher